Dominik7131/Conceptual-Modeling-LLM-Assistant/data/56-2001-extract-llm-assistant-test-case/relationships_short.md

 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: self-propelled work machines", "source_entity": "SelfPropelledWorkMachine", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... self-propelled work machines", "source_entity": "SelfPropelledWorkMachine", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### WorkMachineCarried --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: work machines carried", "source_entity": "WorkMachineCarried", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... work machines carried", "source_entity": "WorkMachineCarried", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### WorkMachineAttached --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: work machines attached", "source_entity": "WorkMachineAttached", "target_entity": "SpecialVehicle", "cardinality": ""}

-### WorkMachineAttached --|> SpecialVehicle
-Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

-Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: work machines attached", "source_entity": "WorkMachineAttached", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... work machines attached", "source_entity": "WorkMachineAttached", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### InterchangeableTowedEquipment --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: interchangeable towed equipment", "source_entity": "InterchangeableTowedEquipment", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... interchangeable towed equipment", "source_entity": "InterchangeableTowedEquipment", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### SnowVehicles --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: vehicles designed primarily for driving on snow", "source_entity": "SnowVehicles", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... vehicles designed primarily for driving on snow", "source_entity": "SnowVehicles", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### OffroadVehicles --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: vehicles designed primarily for off-road driving", "source_entity": "OffroadVehicles", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... vehicles designed primarily for off-road driving", "source_entity": "OffroadVehicles", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### CarrierOfWorkingAdaptors --|> SpecialVehicle
 Text: Special vehicles are divided into the following basic types: agricultural or forestry tractors and their trailers, self-propelled work machines, work machines carried, work machines attached, interchangeable towed equipment, vehicles designed primarily for driving on snow, vehicles designed primarily for off-road driving, single-axle tractors and their trailers, special tractors and their trailers, carriers of working adaptors and other special vehicles.

 Output:
-- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: carriers of working adaptors", "source_entity": "CarrierOfWorkingAdaptors", "target_entity": "SpecialVehicle", "cardinality": ""}
+- {"name": "is-a", "inference": "Special vehicles are divided into the following basic types: ... carriers of working adaptors", "source_entity": "CarrierOfWorkingAdaptors", "target_entity": "SpecialVehicle", "cardinality": ""}

 ### Vehicle "1..1" --> "1..*" VehicleSystem : has a structural system